linked-db/linked-ql/README.md

 console.log(savepoint.savepoint_desc); // Create users table
 ```

-PRO: *DB versioning concerns now taken out of the client application - to the DB itself; without any upfront setup!*
+PRO: *DB versioning concerns are now taken out of the client application - to the DB itself; all with zero upfront setup!*

 Now, when it's time to rollback?
 A magic wand button: